It appears that your cart is currently empty

 We hope this information will help simplify aromatherapy so you feel confident to use it.
 Aromatherapy can enhance so many aspects of your daily life and help you cope with so many common mental and/or physical conditions.
-With the use of essential oils you can reduce the often unnecessary chemical overload on your body.
+With the use of essential oils, you can reduce the often unnecessary chemical overload on your body.

-Once you start using aromatherapy products you will realise their uses are almost unlimited – from pet care and household cleaning, to headlice and romantic massages!
+Once you start using aromatherapy products you will realise their uses are almost unlimited – from pet care and household cleaning to headlice and romantic massages!
 Always follow our safety guidelines.
 For more inspiration on how to use essential oils check out our recipes page.

-Smell is often the first means by which people become accustomed to aromatherapy.
+The smell is often the first means by which people become accustomed to aromatherapy.
 It is also one of the most effective and enjoyable.
 Smell has a powerful effect on the mind and body and is the sense most often linked to memory.
 Exactly how is still hotly debated.
 What we do know is inhalation is the quickest method by which essential oils enter the body and take effect.
 The surrounding warm air carries the tiny molecules up the nose as we breath.
 When these pass over minute hairs called cilia a signal is transmitted from the receptor cells to the olfactory bulb and then to the limbic system in the brain.
-Various chemicals (including important hormones) are then released by the brain which effect the body mentally and/or physically.
+Various chemicals (including important hormones) are then released by the brain which affects the body mentally and/or physically.

 Try one of our essential oil blends such as Decongestant, Tranquil Sleep, or Stress Less or make up your own blend (see details below on how to make your own blend).